 Understanding Morgan Stanley's Unusual Options Activity

-On Tuesday, shares of Morgan Stanley (NYSE:MS) saw unusual options activity.
-After the option alert, the stock price moved down to $92.43.
+On Thursday, shares of Morgan Stanley (NYSE:MS) saw unusual options activity.
+After the option alert, the stock price moved up to $93.16.

 - Sentiment: BULLISH